 But does that mean everyone should aspire to be a full-stack developer?
 Not necessarily.
 The realities of web development and its increasing complexity make this incredibly difficult to accomplish, especially for inexperienced developers.
 Larger organizations with complex challenges will likely continue seeking highly specialized professionals for precise projects.

 “It is becoming more common for web developers to specialize in either front-end or back-end,” Liu says.
 “10 years from now, as web technologies become more complex and advanced, it [will] become gradually harder for a single developer to know everything.”

-Now that you understand the distinction of front-end versus back-end developers, you should have an idea of where your skills can be best put to use.
-And as you know, there’s a lot to learn in this fast-paced field.
+Now that you understand the distinction between front-end versus back-end developers, you should have an idea of where your skills can be best put to use.
+And as you know, there’s a lot to learn in this fast-changing field.